danmohedano/scikit-qlearn/tutorials/README.rst

 Tutorials
 =========

-Step by step guide on how to use the main functionalities of the package.
+Step by step tutorials on how to use the main functionalities of the package.